ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Integer

 Default:
-: infinite
+: infinite (a special value, e.g. -1)

 Lifetime specifies how long a particular Message can wait to be sent to the remote endpoint before it is irrelevant and no longer needs to be (re-)transmitted.
 This is a hint to the transport system -- it is not guaranteed that a Message will not be sent when its Lifetime has expired.

-Setting a Message's Lifetime to infinite indicates that the application does not wish to apply a time constraint on the transmission of the Message, but it does not express a need for reliable delivery; reliability is adjustable per Message via the "Reliable Data Transfer (Message)" property (see {{msg-reliable-message}}).
+Setting a Message's Lifetime to infinite (e.g., -1) indicates that the application does not wish to apply a time constraint on the transmission of the Message, but it does not express a need for reliable delivery; reliability is adjustable per Message via the "Reliable Data Transfer (Message)" property (see {{msg-reliable-message}}).
 The type and units of Lifetime are implementation-specific.